sailabtest/name-based-password/README.md

-Your company Safes-R-Us have asked you to implement a new digital safe.
-Like all top end safes it needs a password to access items.
-Based on the password you may get an item out of the safe.
-Your task is to write a function that will generate the correct password based on the customers name who is trying to access the safe.
+A simple app that will generate password based on the customers name
 ----
 The password structure is as follows:
-<section1>-<section2>-<section3>-<section4>-<section5>

 __Section 1__
 The first name length added to the last name length. i.e. `'David Lindley' = 5 + 7 = 12`

 __Section 2__
   The captialised last letter of the first name i.e. `'David Lindley' = 'D'`

 __Section 3__
   The lowercasefirst character of the last name i.e. `'David Lindley' = 'l'`

 __Section 4__
   The total number of vowels (a, e, i, o, u) in the full name i.e. `'David Lindley' = 4`

 __Section 5__
   A hash of the name based on the following:
   1. Any duplicate characters removed